paulsheridan/small-business-chatbot/README.md

 - FAQ's (this was ChatGPT's idea, I think it's great.)
 I've also asked ChatGPT to whip up some default data.
 It's been added to package.json and can be run with `npm run seed` so that you're not stuck typing.

 In re-reading the coding challenge, I realize that an administrative UI wherein business details can be changed is not explicitly requested.
 In the interest of staying as close as possible to the requested software, I'm removing it and replacing it with a Typescript file with hard-coded business data.
-I'll add it back if I have time because I think it'd be cool.

 ### Metrics
 We've got streaming responses and a reliable chatbot.
 Where to next?
 Let's log the messages sent on the app and make them available in a dashboard.